-The atmosphere of this place was standing out from any other coffee shops – Bamboo leafs makes cozy Zen feel that offering perfect spot for small break from sightseeing or shopping over a great coffee.
+The atmosphere of this place was standing out from others – Bamboo leaves makes cosy Zen feel that offering the perfect spot for a small break from sightseeing over a great coffee.

-I had today’s special beans pour-over coffee, I think it was Ethiopia (My memory was a bit blur) and It was just an amazing!
-One of the best during the last one year.
-Subtle flavour with super fruity note.
+I had today’s special beans pour-over coffee, I think it was Ethiopia (My memory was a bit blur…) and It was just an amazing!
+One of the best I had from the last one year.
+Subtle flavour with the super fruity note.
 Great job.

-I wanted to have a small treats with the coffee that might enhance the experience but they didn’t offer any snacks at that time.
+I wanted to have a small treat with the coffee that might enhance the experience.
+But they didn’t offer any snacks at that time.
 Just so you know.

-Instead, I recommend to grab something to eat in near Nishiki Market（錦市場）.
+Instead, I recommend grabbing something to eat near Nishiki Market（錦市場）.

 |Address||560 Honeyanocho,Nakagyo-ku,Kyoto 604-8064 Japan|

 |Phone||+81 75 746 2206|

 100% ARABICA Kyoto